Celebrity

 research station in the Cheshire countryside, but, by the late

-telescope.
-Construction of the 250 foot diameter parabolic reflecting
+Construction of the 250 foot diameter parabaloid reflecting bowl

-bowl began in October 1952 and the telescope entered service
+began in October 1952 and the telescope entered service in August

-in tracking the Soviet Union's (and the world's first) 'Sputnik'
+the Soviet Union's (and the world's first) 'Sputnik' artificial

-artificial satellite.
-Subsequently, Jodrell Bank has been involved
+satellite.
+Subsequently, Jodrell Bank has been involved in innumerable

-in innumerable astronomical and space research projects.
-Initially
+astronomical and space research projects.
+Initially the telescope

 The development of astronomy at Jodrell Bank really stems from